Modern Slavery Statement

 The Whistleblower System is responsible for reporting Serious Regulatory Violations.
 The violation of human rights is an example of circumstances that, in principle, constitute a Serious Regulatory Violation.
 Potential violations of the Code of Conduct for Business Partners, including reports on serious risks and violations regarding human rights and environment, including potential cases occurring at Volkswagen Group as well as at direct and indirect suppliers, can also be reported to the Whistleblower System.

 Employees, as well as business partners and customers, have the opportunity to report misconduct by employees or suppliers around the clock, 365 days a year.
 Written reports can be submitted in all languages in a specially protected online reporting channel and by e-mail.
 In an international 24-hour telephone hotline, information can be reported in a total of 8 languages.
 In addition, information can also be submitted in person or through commissioned external lawyers (ombudsmen).
 If desired, the reports can be made anonymously in all channels.
 Strict confidentiality and secrecy apply throughout the process.
 The Whistleblower System guarantees the highest possible protection for whistleblowers and all persons who contribute in investigating and remedying misconduct and violations of the rules.
-Discrimination against whistleblowers and contributors is in principle a Serious Regulatory Violation and will not be tolerated.
+Discrimination against whistleblowers and contributors is a Serious Regulatory Violation and will not be tolerated.
 At the same time, the Whistleblower System safeguards the interests of the Persons Implicated.
 The presumption of innocence applies to the Persons Implicated as long as a violation is not proven.

-Details of the Volkswagen Group whistleblowing system are publicly available via the Volkswagen Group’s Ethics, Risk Management & Compliance page.
+Details of the Volkswagen Group whistleblowing system are publicly available via the Volkswagen AG website at Ethics, Risk Management & Compliance | Volkswagen Group (volkswagen-group.com).

 Risk analysis